charlesreid1/charlesreid1.github.io/pelican/content/2019-git-workflows-3.md

 * It is harder to review the proposed changes
 * Bugs increase in likelihood, and increase in likelihood far faster than the amount of code.
-* More complex changes usually combine
+* More complex changes usually combine multiple concerns, making them harder to review, revert, or bisect when something goes wrong.

 # Refactoring Large Branches